C2DH/maison-du-son/_objects/philips156ubv.md

 ## Contemporary Pictures

 <figure><img width="500" height="400" src="/assets/images/Philips156UBV_Cover-Wunschkonzert.png"><figcaption> </figcaption></figure>
+Title cover of the book for the ‘Request Show for the Wehrmacht’, 1940.
+The picture was used in: ROSS, Corey, Media and the Making of Modern Germany.
+Mass Communications, Society, and Politics from the Empire to the Reich, Oxford : Oxford University Press, 2008.
+The author indicates bpk Berlin as sources.
+I found the picture on their website for sale (https://www.bpk-bildagentur.de/shop)

 <figure><img width="500" height="400" src="/assets/images/Philips156UBV_SoldatensenderBelgrad(1941).jpg"><figcaption> </figcaption></figure>

 <figure><img width="500" height="400" src="/assets/images/Philips156UBV_BildSoldatensenderMail.png"><figcaption> </figcaption></figure>
+I found that picture only on pinterest, but there was no indication on the source of the picture, so I contacted the person on pinterest.

 ## Contemporary Articles